The Matching Process and Independent Process in Random Regular Graphs and Hypergraphs: Introduction

-The proof of Theorem \ref{thm:main} is an application of the so called differential equations method.
-In fact we will directly apply a general theorem of Wormald \cite{Wor95} to show concentration of the numbers of vertices of degree $i$ around their expected trajectories.
-In Section \ref{sec:setup} we will set up the system of $\D$ equations for general fixed degree sequence hypergraphs.
-In Section \ref{sec:solve} we will show how to solve the system and prove Corollary \ref{cor:main} using Theorem \ref{thm:main}.
-In the last section, we will complete the proof of Theorem \ref{thm:main} by applying Wormald's general result.
+The proofs of Theorems \ref{thm:match} and \ref{thm:ind} are applications of the so-called differential equations method\footnote{Readers unfamiliar with the differential equations method should refer to the surveys \cite{DM10} and \cite{Wor99} or more specifically Theorem \ref{thm:Lutz} in Section \ref{sec:conc} of this paper.}.
+In each proof we will directly apply a general theorem of Warnke \cite{Lutz} to show concentration a family of random variables that evolve with the process.
+In Section \ref{sec:setup} we will set up the analysis of each process, and for each process we will derive a system of differential equations describing how our variables evolve with the process.
+In Section \ref{sec:conc}, we will complete the proof of Theorems \ref{thm:match} and \ref{thm:ind} by applying Warnke's result.
+In section \ref{sec:UBs}, we will use the first moment method to provide some bounds on the largest size of a matching or independent set in a random regular hypergraph.